Comingle/OSSex/README.md

 You can increase or decrease the power of a pattern while it's running to tune it to a comfortable setting.
 You do that with 3 functions:

-* `setScale()`
+* `setPowerScale()`
 * `increasePower()`
 * `decreasePower()`

-On a Tonga, you can double-click the button to increase the power, or hold and release the button to decrease the power. `setScale()` lets you define how much the power changes with each double-click or button-hold:
+On a Multivibe you can double-click the button to increase the power, or hold and release the button to decrease the power. `setScale()` lets you define how much the power changes with each double-click or button-hold:

 ```arduino
 #include <OSSex.h>